UBC-STAT-IT/Documentation-Public/StatOffice/RequestTrackerStarterGuide.md

 <img width="1470" alt="image" src="https://github.com/user-attachments/assets/1600c5e6-8a27-4ffe-96a4-985e210ada1b" />

 Student requestors are always notified by default when you send a message in a ticket.

-If you are replying to someone else other than the student requestor, for example someone you forwarded the ticket to, uncheck the student's e-mail under 'On Correspond Notify Requestors'.
+If you're replying to someone else other than the student requestor, for example someone you forwarded the ticket to, uncheck the student's e-mail under 'On Correspond Notify Requestors'.
 Also ensure whoever you're replying to is listed as a 'One-time CC' or 'One-time BCC'.

 <img width="1746" height="760" alt="image" src="https://github.com/user-attachments/assets/9250771e-8e34-4659-9a0d-bfc23e3b2565" />